noarchwastaken/FluffyProtect/README.md

 You can install the dependencies using `pip` or your system package manager.

 Of course, you need to create a bot using [@BotFather](https://t.me/BotFather).

-### Hard-coding the API key

-For simplicity, the API key is hard-coded into FluffyProtect.
+Write down the API key that @BotFather gave you.

-In `fprotect.py`, fill your API key in `API_KEY`.

 ## Running